EllenB/better-geo-python/chapters/01_set_up_windows.md

 ![Alt text](../images/git_image_30.png)

-You will see that the extension wants to sign in from Github:
+You will see that the extension wants to sign in using Github:

 ![Alt text](../images/git_image_31.PNG)